-Almost all of the development actors including UN agencies and INGOs and local organizations are busy with the refugee with a little attention on what is the result and impact of their interventions on the local host community and environment as well as on the social and cultural sides.
-The entire economy of Ukhia and Teknaf is shattered and hundred thousands of the local community is paying the price.
+Almost all of the development actors including UN agencies and INGOs and local organizations are busy with the refugee with a little attention on the result and impact of their interventions on the local host community and environment as well as on the social and cultural sides.
+The entire economy of Ukhia and Teknaf is negatively impacted and thousands of the local community is paying the price.
 Even in cases, dissatisfaction, anger and conflicts are manifested in locality.